tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 ```
 ![total_orders](https://github.com/tambej29/SQL/assets/68528130/880a6d96-1918-4c1a-83ee-056cafa3787b)

+_96515 unique orders were placed._

-Waht are the top and bottom 10 products by sales?
+Waht are the top products by sales and orders?
 ```sql
 -- Top 10 products by sales
 SELECT